izaltinoromao/DM122-RoadTripPwa/README.md

 ## Description

 "Road Trip History" is a web application for managing and documenting road trips.
-It allows users to add, view, and delete trips, and provides a feature to get directions between departure and destination points using Google Maps.
+It allows users to add, view, and delete trips, and provides a feature to get directions between origin and destination points using Google Maps.
 This application is built as a Progressive Web App (PWA) with offline capabilities using IndexedDB for local storage.

 ## Features

 - Add new trips with origin, destination, and date details.
 - View a list of recorded trips in a table format.
 - Delete trips from the list (🗑️).
-- Get directions on Google Maps for the route between the departure and destination points (🗺️).
+- Get directions on Google Maps for the route between the origin and destination points (🗺️).
 - Offline functionality via Progressive Web App (PWA) features.

 ## Technologies